obsidian-tasks-group/obsidian-tasks/docs/Getting Started/Backlinks.md

 > See the table in the Tabs section of the [Obsidian 1.0.0 release notes](https://forum.obsidian.md/t/obsidian-release-v1-0-0/44873#tabs-1).

 > [!released]
-> Navigating directly to the task line was introduced in Tasks X.Y.Z.
+> Navigating directly to the task line was introduced in Tasks 3.4.0.

 ## Limitations